dbader/node-datadog-metrics/README.md

 **Breaking Changes:**

-* The minimum required Node.js version is now 14.0.0.
+* The minimum required Node.js version is now v14.0.0.

+* The `code` property on `AuthorizationError` instances has been changed to `DATADOG_METRICS_AUTHORIZATION_ERROR` to make names more clear and consistent (it was previously `DATADOG_AUTHORIZATION_ERROR`).
+If you are using `errorInstance.code` to check types, make sure to update the string you are looking for.

 **New Features:**